 Most tenants don’t appeal, especially if they know they’re in the wrong.
 But some use appeals to buy more time without paying rent.

-Keep track of exactly when this five-day period expires because timing matters in eviction cases.
+Keep track of when this five-day period expires because timing matters in eviction cases.

-If the tenant doesn’t file an appeal by 5 PM on the fifth day, you can move forward with requesting your writ of possession.
-Don’t assume they won’t appeal until the deadline actually passes.
+If the tenant doesn’t file an appeal by 5 PM on the fifth day, you can request your writ of possession.
+Please don’t assume they won’t appeal until the deadline passes.

 Step 5: Writ of Possession and Tenant Removal (24 to 48 Hours)

-You can request your writ as soon as the appeal period expires because you’ve waited long enough already.
+You can request your writ when the appeal period expires because you’ve already waited long enough.
 The constable will post a 24-hour notice and then return to remove the tenant if they’re still there.

 This final step usually happens pretty quickly once you get the paperwork filed.

-Some constables are faster than others about executing writs, so call their office to check their typical timeline.
+Some constables are faster than others when executing writs, so call their office to check their typical timeline.

 You’ve waited this long to find out how long an eviction process takes in Fort Worth, TX, but these last few days can feel like the longest part of the whole process when you know the end is finally in sight.